Magisk-Modules-Repo/callrecorder-skvalex/README.md

 It's recommended to use Standard API recording method with `★ Voice call uplink + downlink` audio source.
 In case it doesn't work for you as expected, try luck with other audio sources.

+## Notes
+- In most cases [the app](https://callrecorder.skvalex.com/get) will work fine by just providing root access.
+So you may install app first and if you can see a star prior audio source name in `Settings` → `Recording` → `Standard API`, then Magisk module will not make any difference
+- On Xiaomi devices you should allow auto-start before installing this module, otherwise you won't find this option.
+If you already installed this module, then uninstall it to allow auto-start
+- The module makes the app system, so it might also help to get the app not killed by the system.
+But as the practice shows the most important thing is to allow auto-start/auto-launch and lock the app in recents.
+Please read [best practices](https://skvalex.org/help/best-practices) page and [dontkillmyapp.com](https://dontkillmyapp.com) for more specific advices

 ## Links
 Download the app: https://callrecorder.skvalex.com/get